Vasile-Hij/excels-pandas/README.md

 The script it will display the following results:

 * Read file
-* Display all name og the columns
+* Display all name of the columns
 * Display total rows and columns
 * Sum all indexes (weekdays only)
 * Display full table